itzraiyan/AniMal/README.md

 ---

 AniMal is a friendly Python command-line tool that helps you export your AniList anime and manga library to MyAnimeList (MAL) XML files.
-It preserves your scores, progress, statuses, dates, and personal notes for seamless importing to MAL.
+It preserves your scores, progress, statuses, dates, and personal notes.

 Whether you're switching platforms, keeping a backup, or just want more control over your list, AniMal makes the process easy and transparent.